Slavic Studies, Minor

 Program Description

-The Slavic studies minor places an equal focus on Slavic languages, cultures and regional studies.
+The Slavic studies minor program places an equal focus on Slavic languages, cultures and regional studies.
 Students can pursue a concentration in either Bosnian, Croatian, Serbian or Polish to gain professional linguistic proficiency.

 The program is designed to complement the studies of students whose professional interests intersect with Poland or the countries of southeastern Europe, regardless of their major discipline.
 Many students are majors in history, cultural anthropology, music, political science or economics.